-1352 RING-IN LIST: To assign the stations that,will receive ring-in and can answer calls when the selected pattern is used, select the Ring-In List command button.
+13.52 RING-IN LIST: To assign the stations that will receive ring-in and can answer calls when the selected pattern is used, select the Ring-In List command button.
 The following window appears.
-Including a station in the ring-m list, automatically includes it in the answer list.
+Including a station in the ring-in list automatically includes it in the answer list.

-1353 ANSWER LIST: To assign the stations that will be allowed to answer (but will not receive ringing for) incoming calls when the selected pattern is used, select the Answer List command button.
-A window ap pears as follows.
+13.53 ANSWER LIST: To assign the stations that will be allowed to answer (but will not receive ringing for) incoming calls when the selected pattern is used, select the Answer List command button.
+A window appears as follows.
 Note that this list will always include the stations in the ring-in list.
 If a station that also has ring-in is removed from the answer list, it is automatically removed from the ring-in list as well.

-- INCLUDE or EXCLUDE: To include a station, locate the desired station on the Exclude list and select it by pressing the SPACE BAR, it will automatically move to the Include list.
+- INCLUDE or EXCLUDE: To include a station, locate the desired station on the Exclude list and select it by pressing the SPACE BAR; it will automatically move to the Include list.
 To remove a station from the list, select it in the Include list to move it to the Exclude list. - ALL or NONE: To include all stations in the list, select the All command button.
 To exclude all stations, select the None command button. - OK or CANCEL: When the station lists appear as desired, select the OK command button.
 To exit from the window without saving changes, select the Cancel command button. - SORT: To sort the stations and list them numerically by extension number or circuit number, or alphabetically by name, select the Sort command button.
 The following window appears.
 Choose the desired sorting method by selecting the corresponding option button.
 Then select the OK command button.
 When the list of stations returns, the list box will show the stations in the selected order.
 To exit without changing the sorting method, select the Cancel command button.

-13.54 RELAY LIST: If the RCPU Card relay has been programmed as signal device relay, assign it to the selected ring-in/answer pattern by selecting the Relay List command button.
+13.54 RELAY LIST: To assign Matrix and Expansion Card relays that have been programmed as signal device relays to the selected ring-in/answer pattern, select the Relay List command button.
 The following window appears.

-• INCLUDE or EXCLUDE: To include a relay, locate the desired relay on the Exclude list and select it by Pressing the SPACE BAR, it will automatically move to the Include list.
-To remove a relay from the list, select it in the Include list to move it to the Ex-clude list.
+• INCLUDE or EXCLUDE: To include a relay, locate the desired relay on the Exclude list and select it by pressing the SPACE BAR; it will automatically move to the Include list.
+To remove a relay from the list, select it in the Include list to move it to the Exclude list.